cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 <PanelListItem number="4" :last="true">

-If you want to erase all state after a good run, and if you have a git commit to which to restore the state files, you can create a [new script](https://github.com/cosmos/b9-checkers-academy-draft/blob/run-prod/docker/unsafe-reset-state.sh) for that.
+If you want to erase all states after a good run, and if you have a Git commit from which to restore the state files, you can create a [new script](https://github.com/cosmos/b9-checkers-academy-draft/blob/run-prod/docker/unsafe-reset-state.sh) for that.

 </PanelListItem>